-No. Many distributors offer other services that go beyond this basic function.
-These services are described as value-added services.
-For example, chemicals can be mixed in advance.
-This has the advantage for the customers that they don’t have to mix the chemicals themselves.
-This service saves the customers time, money and the cumbersome handling of the individual components because mixing chemicals often requires a large tank in which the chemicals are combined.
-Just as the ingredients are stirred in the pot during cooking, the chemicals must be thoroughly mixed in the chemical mixer or reactor.
+Many distributors offer services that go beyond this basic function.
+We name these services value-added services.
+An example is mixing and blending of chemicals before delivery.
+This has the advantage that customers don’t have to blend the chemicals themselves.
+If you take this service, it saves your business time, money, and the cumbersome handling of the individual components.
+Mixing chemicals require a tank in which the chemicals are combined to react with each other or to create a physical solution.
+You can compare this to cooking at home and you stir your ingredients in the pot to prepare your meal.
+However, it is a lot bigger and the chemicals must be thoroughly mixed in the chemical reactor.

 Chemical distributors take part in research and development

-The next point, quality assurance, also has to do with the laboratory.
-This is an important part of the sale process of chemicals.
+The next point, the quality management, also has to do with the laboratory.
+This is an important part of the selling process of chemicals.
 Contamination, especially in the food and pharmaceutical industries, can lead to costly cleaning and, in the worst case, the loss of the entire production volume.
 Therefore, only high-purity chemicals are used in these quality-sensitive industries.
 You can find more information on our Nutrition page.

 And what happens if a chemical won’t be sold any longer?